-The 30-Year Fixed-Rate was 5.22% while in August 2021, it was 2.84%.
-The supply is still low and with all of these factors considered, at this time, it is unlikely that the Orange County housing market will see any major price decline in 2022 or 2023.
+The 30-Year Fixed-Rate was 6.11% while in September 2021, it was 2.90%.
+The supply is still low and with all of these factors considered, at this time, it is unlikely that the Orange County housing market will see any significant price decline in 2022 or 2023.
 Here's how much buyers would need to pay for housing in Orange County County (source: CAR).

 Orange County Housing Market Forecast 2022 & 2023

-California Association of Realtors figures released in September showed a slight uptrend in the Southern California housing market, with prices and sales rising from July to August.
-However, sales still dropped massively if you compare them with last year.
-Sales of existing homes in Orange County also fell 30.20% from the previous August.
-It was the second-highest decline in Southern California after San Bernardino.
+California Association of Realtors figures released in October showed a slowdown in the Southern California housing market, with sales dropping both from the previous month and year.
+Sales dropped massively if you compare them with last year.
+Sales of existing homes in Orange County also fell 30.9% from the previous Sept.
+It was the lowest decline in Southern California.
 Here's the tabulated market insight into the six-county region of Southern California.

 The housing market in Orange County continues to moderate from the frenetic levels of the past two years.
 In recent weeks, interest rates are back on the rise, and fewer homes are selling for more than the asking price.
-As we write this, the current average rate for the benchmark 30-year fixed mortgage is 6.55%, rising 27 basis points over the last seven days.
+As we write this, the current average rate for the benchmark 30-year fixed mortgage is 7.32%, increasing 15 basis points over the last seven days.
 There is less competition among potential purchasers, which could force them to engage in a bidding war.
 There is now less upward pressure on home prices.